akshayranganath/akshayranganath.github.io/_posts/2017-5-25-Markdown-for-notes.md

 As I started to use this format and got a hang of it, I realized that it is a very useful format for taking notes as well.
 It is this habit that lead me to easily publish my blog posts on the AWS Summit [here](https://akshayranganath.github.io/AWSSummit-SFO-Day1-Notes/) and [here](https://akshayranganath.github.io/AWSSummit-SFO-Day2-Keynote-Notes/).

 ## Markdown for taking notes
 When attending meetings or training, we invariably take notes.
 In most cases, it is as some plain-text file or a word document.
-Typically, I don't like Word document since there is time spent on getting the right formating.
+Typically, I don't like Word document since there is time spent on getting the right formatting.
 Plain-text is a bit boring to read since it is so plain-in-text!

 Enter Markdown!
-I can now take notes in simple plain text and just add the formating within in.
+I can now take notes in simple plain text and just add the formatting within in.
 In most cases, I need to use the following formating tools:

 * Headings
 * Images
 * Links
 * Occasionally - tables
-* Code formating and unformatted text
+* Code formatting and unformatted text

 Once you use Markdown for a few months, the syntax just becomes a second habit.
 While learning, one of the best resource I found was Adam Pritchard's [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).